Colombia: Car bomb at Bogotá police academy kills at least 9

 A car bomb exploded at a police academy in Colombia’s capital Bogotá on Thursday, killing at least nine people and wounding more than 20 in an attack that prompted fears of a return to the country’s violent past.

-The car rammed into the grounds of the General Santander School in the south of the capital before the explosion, which shattered windows of apartments in the vicinity.
+The car rammed into the grounds of the General Santander National Police Academy in the south of the capital before the explosion, which shattered windows of apartments in the vicinity.

-President Ivan Duque called the bomb a “miserable terrorist act . . . against our police” and said he was returning to the capital from the west of the country, where he had been attending a meeting on security.
+President Iván Duque called the bomb a “crazy terrorist act” against unarmed cadets and said he had ordered police and the military to find the perpetrators and bring them to justice.

-He said he had ordered security forces to find the perpetrators and bring them to justice.
-It was not immediately clear whether the attacker or attackers managed to escape, or died at the scene.
+“Colombians have never yielded to terrorism, we have always defeated it.
+This will not be an exception,” he told a news conference at the school.

-The defence ministry said in a statement that nine people were killed and 24 wounded, but did not say if the casualties were police or civilians.
-There was no immediate claim of responsibility for the attack.
+Investigators had identified the car’s driver as José Aldemar Rojas Rodriguez, who was among the dead, said Colombia’s attorney general Néstor Humberto Martínez.

 Vamos al lugar de los hechos.
 He dado órdenes a la Fuerza Pública para determinar los autores de este ataque y llevarlos a la justicia.
 Todos los Colombianos rechazamos el terrorismo y estamos unidos para enfrentarlo.
 COLOMBIA se entristece pero no se doblega ante la violencia.— Iván Duque (@IvanDuque) January 17, 2019